ameershahbaz/AI-Enhanced-Authorship-Identification-System/README.md

 ### Human Authors
 - Blog Authorship Corpus
+(Texts of 40 different human authors)
 ### AI Authors
 - LLM Detect AI Generated Text Dataset (Kaggle)
+(Texts of 10 AI pseudo authors)
 To keep the repository lightweight and comply with dataset licensing, the datasets are **not included** in this repository.

 ---